fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 Test a reward model:

 > **Note:** Reward models output scalar reward scores or classification results, often used in reinforcement learning or content moderation tasks.
 They require the `--is-embedding` flag and use the `/v1/embeddings` endpoint.
 Some models may require `--trust-remote-code`.
-Large models may benefit from tensor parallelism with `--tp-size`.
+Large models (e.g., 72B) may benefit from tensor parallelism with `--tp-size`.

-For reward models, launch the server with the `--is-embedding` flag:
+For reward models, launch the server with the `--is-embedding` flag (add `--trust-remote-code` if needed):

 ```bash
 export SGLANG_MODEL="jason9693/Qwen2.5-1.5B-apeach"